top of page

 1.)
 IT’S NOT ABOUT YOU.

 This is “Rule Number One.”
 Your only concern is the students, the value to the students of the information and technique you are putting out, and whether the students are understanding the process.
-You are not there to impress anybody, sell anything, embellish your image, find a date or stroke your own ego.
+You are not there to impress anybody, sell anything, embellish your image, find a date or push any ideology.
 You are there to safely teach skills, impart knowledge and afford insight.
 Period.
 The training will suffer commensurate with how concerned you are about your personal interests.
 You have to get yourself out of the way.

 2.)
 TEACHING FIREARMS IS A CALLING, NOT A BUSINESS.

-Examples of what goes wrong are: unrealistic claims about what might be accomplished in short periods of time; professing to have unique knowledge, or having “invented” “new” methods superior to anything that has come before; instituting high round counts or circus-like drills to entertain students, rather than achieve specific instructional objectives; failing to address poor student performance for fear that addressing deficiencies may cause students not to like you, and therefore not recommend the course to others; lying to students about their achievement in order to instill false confidence and sell the next course; relaxing safety standards in order to put students through exercises which fit students’ expectations, but for which the students are not sufficiently prepared; entering into cabals of service providers who agree to promote sales by talking each other up and everyone else down; using misleading images and theatrics in advertising.
+Examples of what goes wrong are: unrealistic claims about what might be accomplished in short periods of time; professing to have unique knowledge, or having “invented” “new” methods superior to anything that has come before; instituting high round counts or circus-like drills to entertain students, rather than achieve specific instructional objectives; failing to address poor student performance for fear that addressing deficiencies may cause students not to like you or the course, and therefore not recommend the course to others; exaggerating students' achievments in order to instill false confidence and sell the next course; relaxing safety standards in order to put students through exercises which fit students’ wishes, but for which the students are not sufficiently prepared; entering into cabals of service providers who agree to promote sales by talking each other up and everyone else down; using misleading images and theatrics in advertising.

 Education and training are work.
 We all know that work is a “hard sell” to the uninitiated.
 One who puts themself in a position where they are unable to easily walk away from potential revenue will be forced to “sell” harder.
 At that point one must make a choice.